-Relational databases like MySQL are the mainstay of many of our favorite apps and websites today.
-From client-relationship management software to social media sites, these deep reservoirs of data require exceptional security policies with special attention to authorization.
-In other words, with so much data, knowing who has access to what and for what reasons is important to the database’s health and safety.
+Relational databases like MySQL are the mainstay of many of our favorite apps and websites today, from client-relationship management software to social media sites.
+These deep reservoirs of data require exceptional security policies with special attention to authorization.
+In other words, with so much data, knowing who has access to what and for what reasons is important to the health and safety of your databases.

 Row-level security (or RLS) allows organizations to keep data organized and visible only to those who need it, within the same tables.
 This is accomplished by granting user authorization access only to relevant data by restricting what they can see based on row filters.